Didactic Coursework and Seminars

 Grant Citations

-PRIDE Scholars are to acknowledge the receipt of PRIDE grant support in all publications, biosketches, and other support documents.
+Scholars are to acknowledge the receipt of grant support from the Postbaccalaureate Research Education Program in Diabetes, Endocrinology, and Metabolic Diseases in all publications, biosketches, and other support documents.
 Each program has unique requirements for citing grants.

 Learn more about grant citation requirements >>

-Each year a meeting of all PRIDE programs is hosted.
-This meeting presents an exceptional opportunity to meet and interact with key clinical research leaders from the NIH, to hear and read about DEM research at other PRIDE-awarded institutions, to network with scholars and leaders from across the nation, and to form collaborative partnerships in DEM research.
+Each year a meeting of all Postbaccalaureate Research Education Programs in Diabetes, Endocrinology, and Metabolic Diseases programs is hosted.
+This meeting presents an exceptional opportunity to meet and interact with key clinical research leaders from the NIH, to hear and read about DEM research at other awarded institutions, to network with scholars and leaders from across the nation, and to form collaborative partnerships in DEM research.
 Scholars will be required to attend.

 Program Evaluations